 We went to check it out with my parents, long-time Whidbey Island locals, and enjoyed burgers and the local music scene.
 (The menu is fairly minimalistic, but we found tasty options for our veggie and non-veggie needs.)
 You can place your order right up at the convenience store checkout counter.

 Bailey’s Corner Store is well set up for a visit year-round, with outdoor as well as indoor gathering spaces, and you can follow them on Facebook here for information and upcoming performances or call ahead at 360-579-1814 if you are not on Facebook.
 They were very kid and dog-friendly: bring the family.

 While you can pick up this local cheesemonger’s wares at the Bayview Farmer’s Market and even at farmer’s markets throughout the Seattle area, they also welcome visitors, and we thought it would be fun to visit in person.

 Glendale Shepherd Cheese, located down a long windy dirt road through the forest in Clinton at 7616 Glendale Heights Road, is a family-owned and operated sustainable dairy farm along the eastern coastline of Whidbey Island.
 On their beautiful farm, which has been in the family for three generations, you’ll find marvelous sheep milk cheeses and pasture-raised lamb.
-We dropped in unannounced and were immediately welcomed.
+We dropped in unannounced (during their business hours) and were immediately welcomed.
 They do not offer samples on-site, but we happily made our purchases anyway, and I must say it was some of the best cheese I’ve had in my life.
 Click here for specific directions to their farm store.